NicolaGernone/Test/README.md

 ## Considerations

-To not cause a lot of issue with the runnin i implemented it just with the names of the in/out files needed.
-The inputs could be implemented with the type of encription, the columns names to encript etc if needed.
 The list of dictionarie could be a dict with the keys as the column names and the values as a list of all the column data as well.